Partial hospitalization programs bridge the time between inpatient and outpatient addiction treatment and help people prepare for life in recovery.

 - Mental health counseling

-- Several types of therapy, including traditional and holistic options
+- Several types of therapy, including traditional talk therapy and holistic options like art activities

 - Relapse prevention planning